taliyos/Form2RoleBot/README.md

 `"Prefix": "!",`

 #### UpdateDelay
 The delay between checking for updates to the provided Google Sheet.
-This is a number specfied in seconds.
+This is a number specfied in minutes.

 `"UpdateDelay": 3600`